pi0/vercel-edge-playground/README.md

-Generic template to make vercel edge function reproductions
+Generic template to play with vercel edge functions